-Voyager 1, which is moving away from Earth at a rate of almost a million miles a day, is carrying some precious cargo, at least from a human’s perspective.
+Voyager 1, which is moving away from Earth at a rate of almost a million miles a day, is carrying some precious cargo from a human’s perspective.
 It’s currently 11 billion miles away from us and is transporting the most important messages we have to give: our sounds, our language, our music.
 It’s known as The Golden Record, and this mixtape will continue to travel long after we lose the capacity to track it.

 Of course, the most beautiful, emotional sounds we can make, chords and lyrics and intonations that speak to the very depths of us, may be noise to some other being.
 But, still, there is the possibility that we may be familiar in some way to alien creatures.